cbortoluzzi/ROHs/README.md

 **IMPORTANT**: before running the script, make sure to change in the bash script the paths to DeepVariant and the directory where your data is stored.

 ### Step 2: Calculate genome-wide coverage
-In this step, you will use Samtools to compute the genome-wide coverage of each individual in your dataset:
+In this step, you will use Samtools to compute the genome-wide coverage of each individual alignment file in BAM format:

 ```samtools_depth.sh <bam>```